ctruong0615/LOL25GOLD/README.md

 ## Introduction
 ### Background
-League of Legends (LoL) is a popular video games in the world classified as a multiplayer online battle arena (MOBA).
-In the game, teams of 5 are split among 5 positions that occupy different parts of the map (that being Top, Jungle, Middle, Bottom, and Support) to compete against each other and destroy the enemy's 'nexus', an important objective that ends the game with its descrution.
-Developed by the North American video game developer and publishered, Riot Games, League of Legends is often one of, if not the most, popular game in the Esports industry.
+League of Legends (LoL) is one of the most popular video games in the world classified as a multiplayer online battle arena (MOBA).
+In the game, teams of 5 are split among 5 positions that occupy different parts of the map (that being Top, Jungle, Middle, Bottom, and Support) to compete against each other and destroy the enemy's 'nexus', an important objective that ends the game with its destruction.
+Developed by the North American video game developer and publisher, Riot Games, League of Legends is often one of, if not the most, popular game in the Esports industry.
 As a result, achieving victories and championship titles is crucial for players and organizations to generate thousands upon millions of dollars, so constantly adapting and developing new strategies for success is crucial to survive.

 That being said, achieving a high win rate isn't necessarily obtained by simply being good at the game mechanically--understanding when and how to prioritize getting gold, the game's in-game currency, is equally, or debatably more, important.
 Since your character becomes stronger by securing more and more gold throughout several segments of the game, having more gold than your opponent can be seen as key to maximizing your chances of winning.
 Although you passively gain gold and can easily earn a small amount of gold by killing small creatures known as minions, bigger objectives like drakes (also known as dragons, but the term can be used interchangeably) can grant higher amount of golds.
 Though, it is actually the effects known as 'buffs' that objectives are targeted for, which can completely shift the odds of winning a match with powerful traits for a team.